Rumixyz/chainlink-solana/contracts/crates/chainlink-solana-data-streams/README.md

 A lightweight Rust SDK for creating Solana program instructions to verify Chainlink Data Streams reports, supporting both on-chain and off-chain usage.

-If using something other than Rust you will find the Anchor IDL of the Verifier program

 ### Usage

 #### Calculating Required PDA Accounts